pmitra96/END/assignment2/readme.md

 ![Image](https://github.com/pmitra96/END/raw/main/assignment2/images/2_layer_network.png)

 ### basic relationships and formulas
-The formula of every node and output of activation unit was written in terms of input, weights and output of nodes.
-Attaching screenshot for reference
+Using the inputs and weights we compute the outputs of all the intermediary nodes and output nodes h1,h2,o1,o2,a_h1,a_h2,a_o1,a_o2.
 ![Image](https://github.com/pmitra96/END/raw/main/assignment2/images/basic_relationships_2.png)

 ### partial derivatives
-to update the weights the parital derivates of the total error with respect to each weight needs to calculated using the below formulas
+to update the weights, the parital derivates of the total error with respect to each weight needs to calculated using the below formulas
 ![Image](https://github.com/pmitra96/END/raw/main/assignment2/images/partial_derivatives.png)